-Cafés and restaurants are usually expected to provide toilets for all customers.
 You must consider accessibility for all people - both getting to and using the facilities.
 Are toilets available that are big enough for a person using a wheelchair or a parent with a baby who may need to use a change table?
 Is there a toilet suitable for use by a person using crutches?

-If there is an area available where a toilet can be provided or modified to meet these needs, it can be used by all customers.
-Provision of an accessible toilet as well as advertising its availability on your promotional material and website, will assist in attracting more customers.
+If there is an area available where a toilet can be provided or modified to meet these needs it can be used by everyone.
+Provision of an accessible toilet as well as advertising its availability on your promotional material and website, will assist in attracting more clients.
 It will also assist in protecting you from a complaint under the DDA.

-If you have other facilities such as special function rooms, is access available to everyone?
+If you have other facilities such as special meeting rooms, is access available to all?